St. Scholastica Spotlight

 - Sr. Bernice born 5-6-1897 was a scripture scholar and professor at the College.

-The naming of the Braegelman Program in Catholic Studies is a special point of pride for Sr. Mary Josephine Torborg, an associate professor in the School of Arts and Letters; she is the niece of the Braegelman Sisters.
+The naming of the Braegelman Program in Catholic Studies is a special point of pride for Sr. Mary Josephine Torborg, an associate professor in the School of Arts and Sciences; she is the niece of the Braegelman Sisters.

 We cover topics such as the importance of courage, humility, creativity, vulnerability, and being unafraid of new ideas as necessary preconditions to the relationship and change which allow us to deepen our humanity.